 Rodgers’s work has been presented at the Tate Modern (London), the Museum of Contemporary Canadian Art (Toronto), Eyebeam (NYC), in remixes for the bands Beauty Pill and Le Tigre, in projects by the dance and performance artists Thomas F. DeFrantz, Sharon Mansur, and Praba Pilar, and in many other forums.
 The Tara Rodgers/Pink Noises Archive is part of the Riot Grrrl Collection at NYU Fales Library.
 Awards and honors include a Webby Award Nomination for Best Music Website (2003), New Genre Composition Prize from the International Alliance for Women in Music (2006), Frog Peak Experimental Music Prize (2006), Canada-U.S. Fulbright Scholarship (2006-07), IAWM Pauline Alderman Book Award (2011), and Washington Area Music Award Nomination for Best Electronic/Techno Artist (2019).

 A lifelong self-taught musician and recordist who grew up listening to jazz and influenced by the music of family friend and pianist Dave McKenna, Rodgers also earned an AB with Honors in American Studies at Brown, an MFA in Electronic Music & Recording Media in the storied experimental music department at Mills College, and a PhD in Communication Studies at McGill University.
 She is originally from upstate New York and now based in the Washington, DC area.

 Dr. Tara Rodgers (Analog Tara) is a multi-instrumentalist composer and historian of electronic music.
-She is the author of Pink Noises: Women on Electronic Music and Sound (2010) and numerous articles on the history of sound and synthesizers.
+She is the author of Pink Noises: Women on Electronic Music and Sound (2010) and numerous essays on the history of sound and synthesizers.
 Her music, from analog techno to generative sound installations made with SuperCollider, has been presented around the U.S. and internationally.